cerobe/Dojos/Sandpile.md

 Sandmatrix Addition
 =================
+To add sandmatrices:
-- To add sandmatrices: Align their top left corners, add their sandpiles and stabilise them if needed.
+ - Align their top left corners
+ - Add their sandpiles
+ - Stabilise them if needed

 **Example**
 <pre>